Plastic Wastes: The silent killer Nigerians love

 Jubril Sabitu and Lawal Ahmed always risk their lives to pick plastic waste in Ikorodu and environs, Lagos State.
 Often, they go as far riverbanks in search of plastic.

-While Sabitu pushes cart loaded with plastic bottles, Ahmed guides the two-wheeled cart in the front.
+While Sabitu pushes a cart loaded with plastic bottles, Ahmed guides the two-wheeled cart in the front.
 They are heading for White House, Mile 12 where scavengers assemble plastic waste and sell to buyers.
 They are just returning from Majidun River, where they had gone to pick plastic waste.

 They would harvest more plastic waste floating on the river but they could get drowned because of the depth of the water.